 Please note that while there are urban myths suggesting that corned beef comes from — let’s put this delicately — the “lady parts” of a cow, these are untrue.
 Corned beef is a muscle meat, not an organ meat, and anybody who tells you otherwise is just trying to gross you out.

 Is corned beef Irish?
 Yes.
 People here started making it around 800 AD, and even wrote poems about it.

 Is corned beef and cabbage Irish?
 No. CB&C is an Irish-American dish invented when previous centuries’ Irish emigrants to North America were trying to develop a substitute for one of their favorite dishes from home, boiled bacon and cabbage.
 (They were having trouble getting the brined pork that the dish is based on.)

 If you’d like to see what Irish people really eat these days, please check this page for some background.
-And if your heart is set on corned beef and cabbage anyway, take a look at this page, where there’s a terrific collection of real Irish desserts.
+And if your heart is set on corned beef and cabbage anyway, take a look at the website that’s now home to our Irish desserts: RealIrishDesserts.com.
 I particularly recommend Irish Coffee cake and the Baileys marble cheesecake.
 (OM NOM NOM NOM.)